Karri Koira

-Karri Timo Mikael Sirén, professionally known as Karri Koira, is a Finnish rapper, R&B artist and producer.
+Karri Timo Mikael Sirén, professionally known as Karri Koira, is a Finnish rapper, record producer and singer.

 Career beginning

 Karri Koira rose to fame as a member of the group Vähäiset äänet and gained even wider audience in the summer of 2011 with Ruudolf on the single "Mammat riivaa", a Finnish remake of "Danza Kuduro" by Lucenzo and Don Omar.
 He has collaborated with several other Finnish rappers as well, such as Kemmuru and JVG.
 Karri Koira has stated that he draws inspiration from artists such as Ginuwine and D'Angelo.
 In addition to his musical career, Karri Koira has been doing radio programs for Radio Helsinki since 2005.

 Breakthrough album and critical reception

 Karri Koira's first solo album K.O.I.R.A., produced by Ruudolf, was released on 30 November 2012.
 Heini Strand of Rumba gave the album four out of five stars saying that the album is great material for making out, while also noticing that the lyrics are slightly naive at times.
 Mikko Meriläinen of Soundi was more reserved, giving the album two out of five stars.
 Although he had enjoyed Karri Koira's previous singles, he found the musically stylish album to be overshadowed by Karri Koira's somewhat limited vocal abilities and awkward phrasing.